David Bernz (vocals, banjo & guitar)

 James Durst (vocals & guitar)

-James has distinguished himself as a solo singer and songwriter, having toured extensively since the mid-’60s in all 50 states + D.C. and 45 countries throughout the Americas, Europe, Scandinavia, the Middle East, Southeast Asia, in Russia, Azerbaijan, Japan, Korea, Taiwan and most recently, India (7x) and Israel (4x).
+James has distinguished himself as a solo singer and songwriter, having toured extensively since the mid-’60s in all 50 states + D.C. and more than 200 cities in 45 countries throughout the Americas, Europe, Scandinavia, the Middle East, Southeast Asia, in Russia, Azerbaijan, Japan, Korea, Taiwan and most recently, India (7x) and Israel (5x).

 In addition to singing gathered songs in more than two dozen languages, he has composed more than 200 of his own, many of which have materialized on a dozen or so recordings, among which are such CDs as My Country is the World (2013, 1997), Songs from Hue Manatee’s Quest (2009), A Whaling Trilogy (2009), Internationally Unknown (2006), Element of Surprise (2002), Isn’t This a Great Day for Singing?!
 (2002), Like The Wind: Songs of a Wondering Minstrel (2000), nude/renewed (1999) and Wish I Were Here (and Other Journeys of the Heart) (1994), available at www.WorldWindCD.com, www.JamesDurst.com, www.CDBaby.com and elsewhere.
 His earlier recordings, Planetary Citizen (1982) and Songsmith (1978) are still available on LP for the discriminating seeker.

-James has also starred in a pair of award-winning children’s singalong videos, A Great Day for Singing! and Another Great Day for Singing!, projected for re-release on DVD in 2013.
+James has also starred in a pair of award-winning children’s singalong videos, A Great Day for Singing! and Another Great Day for Singing!
 In addition to co-conspiring with David, Mark and Martha on the ‘Work o’ The Weavers’ project, he has written an eco-peace world musical play entitled Hue Manatee’s Quest.
-His epic A Whaling Trilogy was orchestrated by Kim Scharnberg for symphony, chorus and soloists and awaits its world premiere.
+His epic A Whaling Trilogy - whaling as seen through the eyes of the whaler, the whaler’s wife and ultimately, the whale – was orchestrated by Kim Scharnberg for symphony, chorus and soloists and awaits its world premiere.
 More information about James and his music is available at www.JamesDurst.com.

 Mark Murphy (vocals & upright bass)